 Concessions

-The Big Cat Court is near the main entrance and offers a wide variety of food choices including fresh squeezed lemonade, elephant ears, ice cream, French fries, handmade pretzels, deli sandwiches, gyros, frozen daiquiris, street tacos/nachos, and coney/Chicago-style hot dogs.
-The Street Nachos with Barbacoa, cojita, salsa, sour cream, jalapeños, queso, and optional sriracha were decent but the chips were really thick and didn’t taste particularly fresh.
+The Big Cat Court is near the main entrance and offers a wide variety of food choices, including fresh-squeezed lemonade, elephant ears, ice cream, French fries, handmade pretzels, deli sandwiches, gyros, frozen daiquiris, street tacos/nachos, and coney/Chicago-style hot dogs.
+The Street Nachos with Barbacoa, cojita, salsa, sour cream, jalapeños, queso, and optional sriracha were decent, but the chips were really thick and didn’t taste particularly fresh.
 The meat portions were generous.
-Detroit Snap Dog from Detroit Coneys was loaded with grilled onions and mustard.
+The Detroit Snap Dog from Detroit Coneys was loaded with grilled onions and mustard.
 It was really messy, but I enjoyed it!
 Scott thought the hot dog was kind of skinny, but I prefer mine that way.

 The Bushfire Grill picnic area includes a ferris wheel, baseball player topiaries, and a fountain with a floating baseball, but unfortunately all were closed.

-The overall value for the money (i.e. bang for your buck) wasn’t great.
-The cost for the cheapest nosebleed seats for a day game were $30.
+The overall value for the money wasn’t great.
+The cost for the cheapest nosebleed seats for a day game was $30.
 Rather than purchase expensive seats, we just moved around throughout the two games we attended, which seemed to be the norm.
 Plus, there were no happy hour specials for drinks or food.

 Amenities

-Free special terraces/hang out areas included the Pepsi Porch/Coppercraft Distillery, Kaline’s Corner, Chevrolet Pavilion, Miller Lite Pitcher’s Pub, Corner Tap Room, and Blue Moon Brewhouse.
-The Pepsi Porch, Kaline’s Corner, and Pitcher’s Pub in right field feature a picnic deck and fire pits on 100 and 200 levels.
+Free special terraces/hangout areas included the Pepsi Porch/Coppercraft Distillery, Kaline’s Corner, Chevrolet Pavilion, Miller Lite Pitcher’s Pub, Corner Tap Room, and Blue Moon Brewhouse.
+The Pepsi Porch, Kaline’s Corner, and Pitcher’s Pub in right field feature a picnic deck and fire pits on the 100 and 200 levels.

 Comerica also features many other premium, ticketed seating areas including the Tiger Club, Tiger Den Lounge, Jim Beam Champions Club, On-Deck Circle seats, Beer Hall, and MotorCity Casino Hotel Tiger Club.
 You can see most of the entrances from the interior or exterior of the stadium, but special tickets/membership are required.

-Family friendly activities (i.e. stuff for kids) consisted the Fly Ball Ferris wheel with 12 cars designed like baseballs (behind the stands from the third base line).
+Family-friendly activities consisted of the Fly Ball Ferris wheel with 12 cars designed like baseballs (behind the stands from the third base line).
 A carousel, featuring tigers, is located inside the Big Cat Court.
 Unfortunately, these were closed during our visit due to the pandemic.

-Restroom quantity and quality were typical.
-The paper towel dispenser wasn’t working in the men’s.
-Many of the restrooms were unidirectional, which I prefer.
+Restroom quantity and quality were fairly standard.
+The paper towel dispenser in the men’s room wasn’t working during our visit.
+Many of the restrooms were unidirectional, which I actually prefer for traffic flow.

-Seating comfort including leg space and ease to reach was decent.
-The front part of the upper decks have cushioned seats, but the 100 level didn’t, which was surprising.
-All seats had cup holders.
-Lower level seats were angled towards home plate.
-Surprisingly there were no bleacher seats.
+Seating comfort – including legroom and accessibility – was decent.
+The front rows of the upper deck featured cushioned seats, but surprisingly, the 100 level did not.
+Every seat had a cup holder, and lower-level seating was nicely angled toward home plate.
+Notably, there were no bleacher seats in the stadium.

 Culture

-The overall atmosphere including music, sound, and fan activities was very lively and fan engaging.
-“Welcome to the D” and “We Heart D” (TWSS) was showcased on the video game and the Detroit “D” used in a lot of the advertising.
-A Chevy truck painted like a Tiger shoots t-shirts out a cannon and blows smoke.
+The overall atmosphere was very lively and fan engaging.
+“Welcome to the D” and “We Heart D” (TWSS) were showcased on the video board, and the Detroit “D” was used in a lot of the advertising.
+A Chevy truck painted like a tiger shoots t-shirts out of a cannon and blows smoke.

 Fan enthusiasm was great.
 There were a good number of fans in the stands for both the night game and the day game.
 The fans weren’t unfriendly, but didn’t really interact much with the Cards fans.
 The fans were able to get the wave to go all the way around multiple times, despite the gap in center field.